printicus/Miscellaneous-3D-Printed-Stuff/Passive Filament Dryer/README.md

 - Filament: use filament that its not crazy to absorbe moisture, maybe PLA, ABS, ASA...
 PETG not good

 - Plastic container: https://www.amazon.de/dp/B0CFLJCJSF?th=1
            Please observe the container model, with tree ribs for handling.
-This is the container I uset to model the base of.
+This is the container I uset to model the base for.
 Other type, maybe, will not fit.

 - Hygromether  https://www.amazon.de/-/en/Farerkass-Hygrometer-Thermometer-Temperature-Hydrometer/dp/B0DK4P9RDS  or similar